entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 _Added in 0.1.4_.

+You can import session middleware with `require('./boltzmann').middleware.session`.
+The session middleware provides [HTTP session support] using sealed http-only [cookies].
+You can read more about Boltzmann's session support in the ["storage" chapter].

 **Arguments**:

 - `secret`: **Required**.
 A 32-character string (or buffer) used to seal the client session id.
 Read